 Lincoln Towers Info Neighborhood Schools

 ducational excellence from pre-school through graduate school is in Lincoln Towers' backyard.
-Most important, all eight buildings are in the catchment area of one of the most sought after public grade schools in New York City: P. S. 199 (www.ps199pta.org).
+Most important, six of the eight buildings are in the catchment area of one of the most sought after public grade schools in New York City: P. S. 199 (www.ps199pta.org).
 Children in the other two buildings have recently been zoned to attend P. S. 191, in a beautiful brand new building a few blocks to the south.
 Now in its first year, we will update the progress of this new facility as it grows.

 Led by a dedicated administration and professional staff, and encouraged by an intensely involved and supportive parent body, P.S.
 199 has a legacy of achievement and excellence that has propelled it to be rated in the top tier of public elementary schools, and to be consistently included among the best in the City in New York City's Best Public Elementary Schools: a Parents' Guide, by Clara Hemphill (for the complete review of P.S.
 199, click here, or go to Teachers College Press, www.tcpress.com, for more information or to order the book).
 Another review has noted a single downside, however: the [s]chool's popularity makes it difficult for those outside the neighborhood to get in. (www.insideschools.org).